biscuitgtaw/clearstatus/content/default/issues/2021-02-05-incident-0096-emergency-call-motor-vehicle-accident.md

   - South Los Santos
 enableComments: false
 ---
-RB-71 has been dispatched to a motor vehicle accident Carson Avenue.
+RB-71 and E-7 have been dispatched to a motor vehicle accident Carson Ave.

-Responding Units: RB-71, PR-1
+Responding Units: RB-71, E-7, PR-1